volodymyrhudyma/blog/content/blog/2020-06-28-5-things-ive-learned-during-3-years-of-react.md

 Reusable components are those that can be used multiple times in your React application.

-In general, it's a good idea to create as many reusable components as possible to produce less code and thus fewer errors.
+In general, it is a good idea to create as many reusable components as possible to produce less code and thus fewer errors.

-But we do not live in a perfect world, so the components we try to reuse, sometimes do not look exactly the same on different pages, but differ only slightly.
+But we do not live in a perfect world, so the components we try to reuse, sometimes do not look exactly the same on various pages, but differ only slightly.

-So how should we deal with such differences?
+So how should we deal with such inconsistencies?

 By passing over new props that say what exactly is to be reproduced in a different way.

-It's not a good idea to have a lot of these props.
+Having a lot of these props makes the code messy and not clear enough to be considered readable.

-If it is necessary, then perhaps you have to think about creating separate components?
+If it is necessary, you may need to **consider creating separate components**.

+## Summary